VeRO: A Harness for Agents to Optimize Agents: Conclusion

 \section{Conclusion}

-\vero{} is a harness for evaluating coding agents on agent optimization: iteratively improving target agents through code modifications.
-We expose critical gaps: current optimizers lack diversity, defaulting to prompt edits over structural changes; improvements on tool-use tasks fail to transfer to reasoning domains; and instruction sensitivity remains poorly understood.
-These findings position agent optimization as a capability frontier, tractable but far from solved.
+\vero{} is an outer harness for applying coding agents to the task of agent optimization: iteratively improving target agents through code modifications.
+We expose critical gaps: current optimizers lack diversity, defaulting to prompt edits over structural changes; tool-use task gains do not extend to reasoning tasks, where headroom appears bounded by the target model; and instruction sensitivity remains poorly understood.
+These findings position agent optimization as a capability frontier --- tractable but far from solved.
 We release \vero{} to enable the community to benchmark progress and develop models that close these gaps.